Protecting your personal details on our website

 - We exclude all liability for loss that you may incur when using these third party websites.

 - If you would like access to the Personal Data that we hold about you, you can do this by emailing us at firstname.lastname@example.org or writing to us at the address noted above.
-There may be a nominal charge of £10 to cover administrative costs.

 - We aim to keep the Personal Data we hold about you accurate and up to date.
 If you tell us that we are holding any inaccurate Personal Data about you, we will delete it or correct it promptly.
 Please email us at email@example.com or write to us at the address above to update your Personal Data.